What is Arduino Uno? Features and Pin Diagram

 Analog Pins (A0–A5)

-Analog pins are used to read analog voltage values from sensors such as temperature sensors, LDRs, and potentiometers.
+Analog pins are used to read analog voltage values from sensors.

 Power Pins